pagopa/io-sign/README.md

 These services are deployed as `Azure Function App`, and use the `Node.js` Azure runtime.

-It also contains `io-sign-selfcare-frontend` the frontend for self-care integration which is implemented in `Next.js` with [mui-italia](https://github.com/pagopa/mui-italia) template.
+It also contains `io-sign-selfcare-frontend` the frontend for self-care integration.

 ## Prerequisites